 - Alignment of entry requirements for grape marc, with that of winegrapes.

-For more detail about the key changes impacting the grape and wine industry, click here to view a flyer.
+For more detail about the key changes impacting the grape and wine industry from the 2020 review, click here to view a flyer.

 There are four key steps for importing machinery, equipment and grape products into South Australia: